With rate hike in the bag, focus turns to Fed's policy language

-WASHINGTON (Reuters) - With the Federal Reserve virtually guaranteed to raise interest rates this week, investors are focused on how the U.S. central bank characterizes its monetary policy as borrowing costs return to more normal levels amid an ongoing economic expansion.
+WASHINGTON (Reuters) - With the Federal Reserve virtually guaranteed to raise interest rates at its two-day meeting this week, investors are focused on how the U.S. central bank characterizes its monetary policy as borrowing costs return to more normal levels amid an ongoing economic expansion.

 In what could be the most consequential rewrite of its policy statement in two-and-a-half years, the Fed may signal how close it is to stopping its rate hike cycle, whether faster economic growth warrants ramping up the pace of tightening, and if it feels the era of loose money is, in effect, over.

+The meeting began on Tuesday as scheduled, with fresh U.S. economic data showing inflation still on track and financial markets remaining calm despite rising global trade tensions.

+Separately, the U.S. Senate Banking Committee voted to approve two of President Donald Trump’s nominees for open positions on the Fed’s Board of Governors, sending the nominations to the full Senate for a confirmation vote.

-The language in the Fed policy statement “is growing increasingly stale with each successive rate hike,” Goldman Sachs economists Spencer Hill and Jan Hatzius wrote ahead of the start on Tuesday of the central bank’s two-day policy meeting.
+The language in the Fed policy statement “is growing increasingly stale with each successive rate hike,” Goldman Sachs economists Spencer Hill and Jan Hatzius wrote ahead of the central bank’s latest policy meeting.

 Hatzius predicted the policy-setting Federal Open Market Committee will, at the least, drop language it has used since late 2015 that says rates would remain below historical levels “for some time” to come.